 The legal enrolment criteria apply to the programme.
-ESE follows Nuffic's standards for establishing the level of international diplomas.
+For students with a degree from some specific bachelor programmes an additional GMAT score is required to make sure that they possess the required analytical skills.
 International applicants must also show proficiency in the English language (with a TOEFL/ IELTS test).
-For students who do not qualify for direct admission a one-year pre-master programme is available.
+For students that do not qualify for direct admission to the master programme a one-year pre-master programme is available.